jpascasio1993/task-logger/README.md

 If the connection is confirmed, it retries the queued operations until they succeed.

 **Suggestions and Improvements**

 I think the app would really benefit from a task search feature.
 Also, the current design feels a bit bland; updating the UI with more engaging visuals and a cleaner layout could make it much more appealing to use.

+**Appreciation**

+Using Cursor and its AI features for development has been a breeze.
+I've been able to leverage its AI capabilities to generate unit tests across multiple modules by following the same pattern I originally created for one—saving me from having to manually copy and paste.
+On top of that, the AI even suggested additional test scenarios I might have overlooked.
+I'm really grateful to the community, especially the team behind Cursor and the AI models powering it.

 https://github.com/user-attachments/assets/02a465ab-ac50-4376-b962-1083ea557e4e